poemm/eth_witness_experiments/tests/README.md

 `filled/` contains all tests.
 It may include tests generated from `fillers/`, and hand-written tests when convenient.
 The test format is meant to be intuitive.

 `fillers/` contains files used to generate ("fill") tests.
-These files are more general than a text format for witnesses, since they can define error cases.
-Test fillers are composed of nested lists and key-value pairs.
+The filler format is more general than a text format for witnesses, since they can define error cases.
 To make tests as pleasant as possible to write, the test filler format is a concise yaml format (with some json where convenient), since pure json would be less concise.
-The syntax and semantics of this text format is only specified in the tools used to process them.
-There could be other filler formats where convenient.

 `testtool.py` is for processing test files and executing tests.
 See example uses below.